 The strand members’ research incorporates sustainable development questions about diverse local, national and global contexts.
 For example: how can society approach responsible and ethical consumption; why are there inequalities in global education; what approaches can counter sexual violence?

 UWE Bristol recognises the Sustainable Development Goals (SDGs).
-The core purpose of this research strand is advancing knowledge in three dimensions (the economic, social and environmental), to solve future challenges, create opportunities and shape our communities across the region and beyond as set out in UWE Bristol Strategy 2020.
+The core purpose of this research strand is advancing knowledge in three dimensions (the economic, social and environmental), to solve future challenges, create opportunities and shape our communities across the region and beyond as set out in the UWE Bristol Strategy 2020.

 The research expertise of the strand covers a range of research areas including, but not limited to: